 Mozart and Scatology

-Don’t underestimate how thoroughly researched and argued about the subject has been – entire books and psychological studies have been conducted in the attempt to understand what was up with Mozart.
+This subject has been the centre of much debate for decades.
+Entire books and psychological studies have been conducted in the attempt to understand what was up with Mozart.

-To understand what everyone’s so worked up about, have a look at our A Life in Letters review from yesterday and some of Mozart’s rambling.
+To understand what everyone is so worked up about, have a look at our review of Mozart: A Life in Letters.

-Benjamin Simkin, in a 1992 article for the National Center for Biotechnology Information (NCBI), headlines his piece as Mozart’s scatological disorder.
+Benjamin Simkin, in a 1992 article for the National Center for Biotechnology Information (NCBI), headlines a piece Mozart’s scatological disorder.
 He begins:

 “The surprising scatology found in Mozart’s letters has not yet been satisfactorily explained.”

-Simkins highlights the 1938 publication of Mozart’s letters (even this removed many of the crass remarks to protect the sensitivity of readers), in which an introduction from Emily Anderson states:
+Simkins highlights the 1938 publication of Mozart’s letters (earlier editions removed many of the crass remarks to protect the sensitivity of readers), in which an introduction from Emily Anderson states:

 “It was not only when writing to his ‘Basle’ (little cousin) that Mozart indulged in this particular kind of coarseness, but … certainly his mother and very probably the whole family and indeed many of their Salzburg friends were given to these indelicate jests.”